-A system initially designed to record transactions made using Bitcoin, blockchain technology has come a long way in exploring, and pushing the boundaries of, its capabilities.
-This has encouraged a continually extending list of ventures and projects, and this makes one wonder exactly what it is that lends to the popularity of blockchain.
+A system initially designed to record transactions made using Bitcoin, blockchain technology has come a long way to explore and push the boundaries of its capabilities.
+This has encouraged a continually extending list of ventures and projects, which makes one wonder exactly what it is that lends to the popularity of blockchain.
 The truth is, blockchain has brought into trade finance, among other sectors, a level of efficiency and other advantages that were lacking before.
 To understand this better, let’s take a look at the setbacks in trade finance.

 Disadvantages of Trade Finance:

 Traditionally financing a corporate trade activity brings along paper-intensive business processes.
 The financial organization underwriting it comes under high risk of fraud.
 Manual processing of documents also creates a scope of inconsistencies in reconciliation or bookkeeping and audit hassles.
-Involvement of manual data maintenance and record keeping makes the trade finance sector more prone to human error.
-Manual bookkeeping increases the chances of data redundancy and is not cost effective as a method.
-It also takes a lot of time to maintain parity between different manual record keeping databases.
-In addition, it is complicated to supervise all the manual error of the analog past, which to be corrected would need vast time and human effort.
+The involvement of manual data maintenance and record-keeping makes the trade finance sector more prone to human error.
+Manual bookkeeping increases the chances of data redundancy and is not cost-effective as a method.
+It also takes a lot of time to maintain parity between different manual record-keeping databases.
+Also, it is complicated to supervise all the manual errors of the analog past, which to be corrected would need vast time and human effort.
 This shoots up the cost for the financial organization and supply chain financing for corporates difficult.

 All this results in inefficient working capital management and impacts the overall economic output.